Does acupuncture hurt?

 How does acupuncture work?

-By maintaining and restoring balance in our bodies which are made up of energy that flows in patterns of electricity.
-Our cells and tissues conduct and transfer this energy by protein molecules.
+Acupuncture works by maintaining and restoring balance in your body which is made up of energy that flows in patterns of electricity.
+Your cells and tissues conduct and transfer this energy by protein molecules.

 Western thought is that the insertion of the acupuncture needles stimulates sensory receptors that stimulate the nervous system to transmit impulses to the hypothalamus.
 The main function of the hypothalamus is to maintain homeostasis.
 It does this by regulating hormones and neurotransmitters, digestion, heart rate, and blood pressure to name a few.